 Both men and women in the workspace need to be able to talk about what is and is not welcome.

 Along with regular company protocols, since the metoo movements, employers have also adopted more informal ways to improve company culture.

-Introducing anonymous helplines as an avenue for victims that don’t want to give their identity.
+Introducing anonymous helplines as an avenue for victims that don’t want to give up their identities.
 Making the monitoring of sexual misconduct a must as part of the department leaders’ responsibilities.
-Spotting potential risks and putting them as an end to it before it can manifest into something bigger.
+Spotting potential risks and putting them to an end to them before they can manifest into something bigger.
 The metoo movement has pushed for and created a sense of a growing community that the American workspace was in need of for a long time.

 A toxic workplace is bad for all parties; employers, employees, and businesses.
 The metoo movement has created a standard, though not yet perfect to help in aiding victims of sexual harassment in the workplace.
 Before this, companies had been lax with prioritizing change and instilling a sense of comfort in their employees.

 Because of this, the equality and human rights commission published new technical guidelines that explain an employer’s responsibilities in harassment and the environment that breeds it.

 The metoo movement has shown that victims and survivors of sexual assault are not alone and shouldn’t be made to feel so.
 Building support systems for those who’ve been victims of that trauma is important not only in the workspace but outside of it as well.

 Women now feel empowered and around them, men are taking various actions to learn about and call out rotten acts.